jasonalmaturner/jQuery2edit/README.md

 Cool, a blank function named 'addTask'!

-Now, we don't want people to be able to create blank todo tasks.
+Now, it wouldn't be good for users to be able to create blank todo tasks.
 That would be a little frustrating.
-Let's put a condition in the function so that it only runs if the user enters a task into the input.
+So, make sure the function has a condition that only runs if the user enters a task into the input.

 *app.js*